 The karst topography surrounding the Green River in Hart County produces some of the highest water quality in Kentucky.
-Many springs empty into the river in this stretch that pump a constant flow of clean, cold water and give the river a color more reminiscent of the shallows of the Caribbean than south-central Kentucky.
+Many springs empty into this stretch of the river that pump a constant flow of clean, cold water and give the river a color more reminiscent of the shallows of the Caribbean than south-central Kentucky.

-Three floats give visitors an intimate view of arguably the most scenic stretch of Green River.
-This section features springs bursting from river bluffs, islands, chutes, mild riffles and long deep holes, which are perfect for beginners or a family seeking a day away from the world.
+Two floats give visitors an intimate view of arguably the most scenic stretch of Green River.
+This section features river bluffs, islands, chutes, mild riffles and long deep holes, which are perfect for beginners or a family seeking a day away from the world.

 The drive to the put-in and take-out locations may rival the scenic grandeur of the Green itself.
 This stretch also holds healthy, big smallmouth bass and some large muskellunge.